thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-youtube.md

     You can transfer the videos by first downloading your videos from one channel and then uploading them into another channel.
 To download a video, click your profile icon in the upper-right, select **Creator Studio**, then expand **Video Manager** in the left sidebar.
 Click the drop-down arrow next to a video and select **Download MP4**.
 After you transfer videos across channels, delete the videos from the old channel so you don't have duplicate video content across channels.

-## Group Videos into Different Playlists
+## Group Videos into Different Playlists In Your App

 By default, Channel Creator organizes all your videos into a "Latest" category.

 {% include image.html  file="channel-creator-latest" type="png" alt="Latest grouping" %}

-It will also truncate the names to size with an ellipsis if they are too long to fit in the menu.
+Channel Creator also truncates the names to size with an ellipsis if they are too long to fit in the menu.

-If you have different playlist-based "sections" configured in your YouTube channel, Channel Creator will add those sections to the Category filter.
+If you have different "sections" configured in your YouTube channel (sections based on playlists), Channel Creator will add those sections to the Category filter in the app's navigation bar.
 This will allow users to select the playlist/section they want.
+Here's an example:

+{% include image.html file="" %}

 To group your videos into different playlists in your YouTube channel: